Bloch's conjecture for (anti-)autoequivalences on K3 surfaces: Introduction

-Moreover, let us say a few words for the case $\rank (\NS(X))\leq 2$.
-When $X$ has Picard number one, $\widetilde{\NS}(X)$ has Witt index one and the congruence subgroup problem for $\rS\rO(\widetilde{\NS}(X))$ can easily fail.
-This causes Conjecture \ref{mainconj} is trivial but Conjecture \ref{conj2} is quite subtle.
-Indeed, there does exist infinitely many deformation type of polarized K3 surfaces with autoequivalences whose action on $\widetilde{\NS}(X)$ is not lying in $\rW(X)$.
-When $X$ has Picard number two, one can confirm Conjecture \ref{mainconj} for $\NS(X)$ with small determinant with the aid of computer.
-In this situation, we do not know whether Question \ref{W=SO} always has a positive answer even for induced actions from $\Aut(X)$.
+Let us say a few words for the case $\rank (\NS(X))\leq 2$.
+When $X$ has Picard number one, Conjecture \ref{conj2} is quite subtle.
+Indeed, there are infinitely many deformation types of polarized $K3$ surfaces with autoequivalences whose action on $\widetilde{\NS}(X)$ is not a product of reflective involutions.
+When $X$ has Picard number two, one can confirm Conjecture \ref{conj3} for $\NS(X)$ with small determinant with the aid of computer.
+In this situation, it remains unclear whether Theorem \ref{thm1} provided an adequate basis.

-Finally, we want to mention that our results indicate Conjecture \ref{conj2} can be deduced from the generalized Franchetta conjecture on the universal family of self-product of $\Sigma$-lattice-polarized K3 surfaces with $\rank(\Sigma)\leq 2$.
-The generalized Franchetta conjecture for lattice-polarized K3 surfaces and hyper-K\"ahler varieties have been studied in a series of work \cite{FLV19, Beauville2021, BL19, LZ22}.
-See \S \ref{subsec:Franchetta} for more details.